-- A. An application for admission. - B. A \$25 non-refundable application fee. - C. Official college transcripts from each college attended.
-Applicants wishing to transfer credit from another college should refer to the "Academic Rules and Regulations" section for the institutional policy on accepting transfer credits.
+- A. An application for admission. - B. A \$30 non-refundable application fee. - C. Official college transcripts from each college attended.
+Transfer applicants wishing to transfer credit from another college should refer to the "Academic Rules and Regulations" section for the institutional policy on accepting transfer credits.
 Applicants with coursework earned at non-accredited institutions will be asked to verify transferable credits via placement tests.
-Students wishing to transfer Advanced Placement (AP) or International Baccalaureate (IB) credit may do so in accordance with College guidelines, upon receipt by the Registrar of a transcript issued by the College Board (for AP credit) or International Baccalaureate. - D. Official SAT I or ACT scores and high school transcript. - E. Evidence of good standing at the last institution attended (usually indicated on transcript). - F. Students who do not have a 2.75 recalculated GPA, must submit a one-page
+Students wishing to transfer Advanced Placement (AP) or International Baccalaureate (IB) credit may do so in accordance with College guidelines, upon receipt by the Registrar of a transcript issued by the College Board (for AP credit) or International Baccalaureate. - D. Evidence of good academic and social standing at the last institution attended. - E. Official SAT I or ACT scores if the applicant graduated from high school within three years of applying to Lyon.
+In some cases, high school transcripts and/or